 - First published in any actuarial or related journal, conference or congress proceedings or transactions, either in print or electronically.

-7. Prize nominations received by 22 August 2021 will be considered by the IFoA Publications Committee.
+- Prize nominations received by a set date (to be advised) will be considered by the IFoA Publications Committee.

 The following criteria are used by the Committee when considering papers.
 Nominating parties may find this helpful:

 - Analysis – is the paper a good analysis of the subject?